Writing

 3. 03 How I access the services I self-host in my cluster

 I have self-hosted things before, but none of it really stuck.
-A Raspberry Pi 4 ran Pi-hole for a while, then an old laptop ran Plex for a while after that.
+A Raspberry Pi 4 ran Pi-hole for a while.
+Then an old laptop ran Plex for a while after that.
 Both were useful in the loose way side projects are useful.
-Every now and then, something would break, I would usually shrug, things fizzle out and I would just move on.
+Something would break, I’d shrug, it would fizzle out, and I’d move on.

-This time round, I wanted to start something more serious.
-Something small, but with plenty of room to grow in whatever direction I felt like taking it, a testing ground for all sorts of learning experiments.
-I’d also GitOps it, so if I added a service, changed storage, or touched DNS, I wanted that change to live somewhere more durable than a vague memory of what I typed into a terminal.
-Nothing fancy, no rack, no enterprise gear.
-Just a small cluster for the services I actually use, with enough Kubernetes underneath it for me to learn something while running it.
+This time I wanted something more serious.
+Small, but with room to grow in whatever direction I felt like, a testing ground for whatever I wanted to learn.
+I’d GitOps it too.
+If I added a service, changed storage, or touched DNS, that change should live somewhere more durable than a vague memory of what I typed into a terminal.
+Nothing fancy.
+No rack, no enterprise gear.
+Just a small cluster for the services I actually use, with enough Kubernetes underneath to learn something while running it.

-I came up with the name rangoonpulse for the project because Rangoon is my hometown, and I liked giving the cluster a name that pointed back there.
-It made the project feel a little less like a random pile of YAML and a little more like something that belonged to me.
+I named the project rangoonpulse because Rangoon is my hometown, and I liked pointing the cluster back there.
+It made the whole thing feel less like a random pile of YAML and more like something that was mine.

 The starting point

-After watching the secondhand market for a while, I come across a Lenovo m720q miniPC for SGD 200.
-That was the point where the plan stopped being a vague “one day” thing.
+After watching the secondhand market for a while, I came across a Lenovo m720q miniPC for SGD 200.
+That was the point where the plan stopped being a vague “one day.”

-I already had a Raspberry Pi 4 sitting around, and I already had a QNAP T6 NAS on the network that I primarily use for photography RAW files and bulk storage.
-The miniPC tok the main role, running as both control plane and worker for now, with the plan to add more nodes later and split those roles out properly.
-The Pi slotted in beside it as a small utility node, and the NAS handled media and the large persistent volumes.
+I already had a Raspberry Pi 4 lying around, and a QNAP T6 NAS on the network that I use mostly for photography RAW files and bulk storage.
+The miniPC took the main role, running as both control plane and worker for now, with a plan to add more nodes later and split those roles out properly.
+The Pi slotted in beside it as a small utility node.
+The NAS handled media and the large persistent volumes.

-Spec wise, The m720q miniPC is the only piece of hardware worth listing in any detail: Intel i5-8400T (6c/6t), 32GB RAM, NVMe, and an Intel iGPU that ended up really handy for Jellyfin transcoding.
+Spec-wise, the m720q is the only piece of hardware worth listing in any detail.
+It has an Intel i5-8400T, 32GB RAM, NVMe, and an Intel iGPU that turned out really handy for Jellyfin transcoding.

 I also wanted to be honest with myself about budget from the start.
-The plan was to use what I already had, or pick things up cheap when I had to buy something, and keep recurring spend close to zero.
+Use what I already had, buy cheap when I had to, and keep recurring spend near zero.

 Lenovo ThinkCentre m720q mini PC in the homelab cabinet